ShouxTech/js-to-lua/README.md

 # JavaScript to Lua

-This project is missing many features (classes, etc).
+This project is missing many features (default parameters, classes, etc).
 I made this to learn about transpiling using an abstract syntax tree.

 ```javascript
 function callMe(args) {